AndrejaKardos/AndrejaKardos/README.md

    **Currently:**
    - Improving on Typescript
-   - Looking into starting an Arduino/Raspberry Pi project!
+   - Looking into starting an Arduino project
    - Learning 2x2